kragen/knuth-interview-2006/README.md

 by the time we got to high school, the teachers there in high school really didn't know that much about English, so that was the only time I remember being bored, because we already knew everything that they were going to teach us in high school.

-So the high school I went to, again, was a Lutheran high school.
+So **the high school I went to, again, was a Lutheran high school**.
 The people who work in these schools are, like my dad, doing it as kind of a mission, or, I don't know, not, they consider it their life's calling to be good teachers, and so we really had people who took a genuine interest in us, and